Polly Higgins: Advocacy

 At the end of a three-year case representing a person who had been injured at work, Higgins described looking out the window at the Court of Appeal and thinking "The earth is being injured and harmed as well and nothing is being done about it" and "the earth is in need of a good lawyer".
 Subsequently, she stopped practising as a barrister to focus on advocating for an international law that would hold business executives and governments to account by rendering them criminally liable for the environmental harm that they cause.
 George Monbiot describes the impact this might have.

 Ecocide had been proposed as one of the international crimes against peace in 1996, but failed to be included in the final Rome Statute of the International Criminal Court.
 Higgins started to campaign for its inclusion in around 2009.
 She explained in 2010 that ecocide "leads to resource depletion, and where there is escalation of resource depletion, war comes chasing behind.
 Where such destruction arises out of the actions of mankind, ecocide can be regarded as a crime against peace."
 She lobbied the United Nations Law Commission to recognise ecocide as an international crime, but at the time of her death, this goal had not been achieved.

 As part of her campaign, Higgins wrote Eradicating Ecocide and started the Earth Protectors fundraising group.
 She was a founder of the Earth Law Alliance.
 In 2009, Higgins was described by The Ecologist magazine as "one of the world's top ten visionary thinkers".
 She was ranked number 35 in Salt magazine's 2016 Top 100 Inspiring Women of the world list.

 Personal life

-After leaving Scotland, Higgins lived in London and later settled near Stroud, Gloucestershire.
-She was married to Ian Lawrie, a judge and QC.
+After leaving Scotland, Higgins lived in London and later settled near Stroud.
+In 2002, she married Ian Lawrie, a judge and QC.

-In March 2019, George Monbiot stated that Higgins had been diagnosed with terminal cancer.
-She died on 21 April 2019, at the age of 50.
+In March 2019, Higgins was diagnosed with terminal lung cancer and given about six weeks to live; her diagnosis was publicly disclosed at the time by George Monbiot.
+She died at a hospice in Leckhampton, Gloucestershire, on 21 April 2019, at the age of 50.
 She is buried in Slad, Gloucestershire.